What to expect?

 It is no longer possible to apply.

-Step 2: Assessment €30.000
+Step 2: First assessment €30.000

 I hear if I'm eligible for a payment of €30.000

 The Allowance Restoration Organisation does a first assessment to see if I'm eligible.
 After the assessment, I receive a phonecall about the outcome.
 That phonecall comes from phonenumber +31 (0)55 - 543 4704.
-If I already have a personal case officer, he or she is the one who calls me about the outcome of the first assessment.
-I also receive a letter about the outcome.
+If I'm eligible, the €30.000 will be transferred to my bank account.

 I am informed when it's my turn for an integrated assessment